samwong0127/katacoda-scenarios/test-scenario/step7.md

         ![Katacoda Logo](./assets/step7/Prometheus_Alerts_ErrorCode.jpg)

     3. Wait ~ 30s, back to the promethus
-        The rules of check 4XX reponse code statuse will return to `Pending`
+        The rules of check 4XX reponse code status will return to `Pending`
         ![Katacoda Logo](./assets/step7/Prometheus_Alert_Error4xx_pending.jpg)

     4. After ~ 30s it will check the rules again, if the 4XX-response code is still > 5%.